Introduction

 Choosing a digital filter

 There are a few digital filtering methods available in mnirs.
-Which option is best for you will depend in large part on the sample rate of your data and the frequency of the response signal/phenomena you are interested in observing.
+Which option is best for you will depend in large part on the sample rate of your data and the frequency of the response signal or phenomenon you are interested in observing.

 Choosing filter parameters is an important processing step to improve signal-to-noise ratio and enhance our subsequent interpretations.
 Over-filtering the data can introduce data artefacts which can negatively influence signal analysis and interpretations, just as much as trying to analyse overly-noisy raw data.